Integrated Resource Management

 ▪ |

-For business this approach reduces cost and risk, maximizing profit and adding to the
+For business IRM reduces cost and risk, maximizing profit and adding to the

 ▪ |